 Under California Penal Code 182 PC: Conspiracy, a criminal conspiracy takes place when

-- Agrees with one or more other people to commit a crime, and
+- Two or more people agree to commit a crime, and

 - Setting fire to someone’s car and buying the matches to light the fire,

 - Burglarizing a home and calling ahead to see if the occupant has left, or